RunestoneInteractive/httlads/_sources/WorldFacts/cs1_government_types.rst

 any aggregation.
 Therefore, it will throw an error if you have duplicate index rows.

-Try changing the values parameter to be a list of of columns maybe Agriculture, Service, and Industry.
+Try changing the values parameter to be a list of columns maybe Agriculture, Service, and Industry.
 How does that change your table?